By Christina S | January 26, 2026 | 0 Comments

 • Clean debris from grille

-📅 Quarterly or Seasonal Maintenance
+Quarterly or Seasonal Maintenance

-These inspections are especially important before winter or long-haul seasons.
+Especially important before winter or long-haul seasons:

-• Full DOT inspection
+• Perform a full DOT inspection

 • Replace fuel filters